Hosted by the Friends of Washington Crossing Park

 Click here for a map and the GPS address

-A: Pennsylvania state law stipulates that everyone who enters the brewfests must present a valid ID.
+A: Pennsylvania state law stipulates that everyone who enters the Brewfest must present a valid photo ID.
 We will check all IDs at the gate, even if you appear to be over the age of 21.

-Please bring your tickets with you!
+A: Yes, please bring your tickets with you and have them ready to scan as you enter.
 Electronic or hard copy is fine.

 Q: I just found out I can't attend, but I've already purchased a ticket.
 How do I get a refund?